 Even at the prime age of 79, late CM Mufti Mohammad Sayeed, worked 12 hours, met 23 delegations and toured 16 spots during his last tour of Srinagar.
 Saima Bhat reports

-Through-out the day, late chief minister donning his long black coat kept on mentioning ‘urban poverty’ in city.
-It is believed that he wanted rehabilitation of September 2014 flood victims on fast track basis.
-Besides that he was of the opinion that modern skills should be introduced for all artisans.
-“He was aware of the mass migration that has taken place in city and he was focused on skill development as well,” says Bukhari.
+Throughout the day, the late chief minister donning his long black coat kept on mentioning ‘urban poverty’ in the city.
+It is believed that he wanted rehabilitation of September 2014 flood victims on a fast track basis.
+Besides that, he was of the opinion that modern skills should be introduced for all artisans.
+“He was aware of the mass migration that has taken place in the city and he was focused on skill development as well,” says Bukhari.

 Sensing this pain late CM was himself involved in almost all developmental projects for Srinagar city.
 During his last tour, he was checking drawing himself besides asking the concerned officials vigorously for final dates when the projects will be ready for the general masses.
 He himself set some deadlines for the projects.

 After Hazratbal shrine, Mufti inaugurated a community hall at historic Jamia Masjid, flyover at TRC, Khanqah- e- Muala shrine, Tomb of Gani Kashmiri at Rajouri Kadal, Imam Bara at Zadibal, Eidgah, Sports Stadia at Rajouri Kadal, Rudpora, Sangarmal City Centre, Basant Bagh Ghat.